cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

 While CakePHP makes it easy to eager load your associations, there may be cases where you need to lazy-load associations.
-You should refer to the :ref:`lazy-load-associations` section for more information.
+You should refer to the :ref:`lazy-load-associations` and :ref:`loading-additional-associations` sections for more information.

 Working with Result Sets
 ========================